 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Time Management: Managing one’s own time and the time of others.

 Speaking: Talking to others to convey information effectively.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 There were about 37,700 jobs for Jeweler in 2016 (in the United States).
 There is little to no growth in job opportunities for Jeweler.
-There will be an estimated 3,500 positions for Jeweler per year.
+Due to new job openings and attrition, there will be an average of 3,500 job openings in this field each year.